American Held in Moscow a Prisoner to Paperwork

 Paul Whelan’s Brother: Family Knew Little About His Interest in Russia

-They learned about the Marine’s dishonorable discharge from media.
+They learned about the Marine’s bad conduct discharge from media.

 Why Isn’t Trump Talking About the American Jailed in Russia?